ajwilliamss/fcc-javascript-algorithms-and-data-structures-certification/README.md

 # JavaScript Algorithms and Data Structures Certification

-All the projects I completed to earn the freeCodeCamp JavaScript Algorithms and Data Structures Certification.
+All the projects I completed to earn the freeCodeCamp JavaScript Algorithms and Data Structures Certification in December 2021.

 # Description